 The Toronto Plastic Surgeons offer low-level lasers, hair growth injections, and nutrient serums as non-surgical options to an FUE hair transplant.

-How is a FUE Hair Transplant Performed by Dr. Mulholland?
+How is a FUE Hair Transplant performed by Dr. Bell?

 How to Prepare for a FUE Hair Transplant